It’s Time To Reframe The Choreography Question on ‘Dancing With The Stars’

 It’s why we see issues like this:

-Choreographers sometimes don’t receive credit on productions.
+Choreographers sometimes don’t receive credit on productions nor did they get an IMDb credit.
 Did you know Alan Salazar worked on the same episode as Talia Favia on Season 22 of DWTS?
 The same rules aren’t being applied to all choreographers.

 Choreographers don’t receive benefits like health insurance and pensions.